 It's the first official day of Summer -- the longest day of the year!

 Here are five insects that will prove to be the biggest problem pests this summer:

-Mosquitoes.
+1. Mosquitoes.
 Most mosquitoes become active when the average temperature is above 70 degrees.
 Mosquitoes that breed in floodwater habitats usually become a problem about 7-10 days after a heavy rain.
 Mosquito antennae contain receptors that can sense carbon dioxide in human breath from more than 100 feet away.
 They can also pick up the odor of chemicals released in human sweat.
 Only female mosquitoes bite.
 Using their straw-like proboscis, they pierce skin to suck blood.

-Ticks.
+2. Ticks.
 These tiny parasites survive on a diet of blood and are vectors of at least twelve diseases, including Lyme Disease and Rocky Mountain Spotted Fever.
 On locating a suitable feeding spot, the tick grasps the host's skin and cuts into the surface.
 Ticks thrive in warm climates where the humidity is at least 85%.

-Yellowjackets.
+3. Yellowjackets.
 More common in hot and arid climates, yellowjackets are more aggressive than other stinging insects such as wasps, hornets, mud daubers or bees.
 In June and July, yellowjackets are drawn to protein sources, such as hamburgers on the barbecue grill.
 During late summer to early fall, they tend to shift their diet to sweets, including soda and juice.
 Yellowjackets can sting or bite, and their attacks can be deadly for people who are allergic.

-Recommended products to control Japanese beetles: RESCUE!® Japanese & Oriental Beetle Trap.
+Recommended products to control Japanese beetles: RESCUE!
+Japanese & Oriental Beetle Trap.